Creative Writing BA(Hons)

 Course Leader, MA Professional Writing

-John has worked in the film and media sector for fifteen years.
-He started his career as a...
+John has worked in the film and media sector for twenty years.
+He started his career a...

 Rupert Loydell